corehunter/corehunter3/index.md

 * For users looking to include CoreHunter in analytical pipelines we recommend the [R version](r).
 * For Java programmers, you can include Core Hunter in your code as a library, extend Core Hunter or even become a contributor.
 For you the starting point is [Github](https://github.com/corehunter/corehunter3).

 Core Hunter is implemented in Java.
-In both cases you will need to have installed a [Java Runtime Environment (JRE)](https://java.com/download) version 8 or later.
+In any case you will need to have installed a [Java Runtime Environment (JRE)](https://java.com/download) version 8 or later.

 ## User group